9 Kick-Ass Ways to Simplify Your Business

 Everyone loves a good meeting, right?
 Well, maybe not.
 There are a few things you can do to make company meetings less groan-inducing, but here’s the most important one:

-This ensures you’re only discussing information that’s truly important for the health and growth of your company and not wasting time revisiting the same less-important details week after week.
+This ensures you’re only discussing information that’s truly important for your company’s health and growth and does not waste time revisiting the same less-important details week after week.

 5. Fix your outdated business processes.

 As businesses grow, changes have to be made.
 That’s just a given.
-But how you go about making changes is what separates struggling businesses from thriving ones.
+However, how you go about making changes is what separates struggling businesses from thriving ones.

-To simplify your business as you expand, take a look at your existing processes and choose one at a time to make improvements to.
+To simplify your business as you expand, examine your existing processes and improve them one at a time.
 Where should you start?
-Choose a system that your employees or clients often voice complaints about.
+Choose a system that your employees or clients often complain about.
 Break down the problems, ask for feedback, and work with your team to find a suitable solution.

-Hey, I get it – staying organized is like a whole other job.
-If you’re not naturally inclined to stay organized without conscious thought, failing to have strong systems in place can really put you and your business at a disadvantage.
+I get it; staying organized is like a whole other job.
+If you’re not naturally inclined to stay organized without conscious thought, failing to have robust systems in place can disadvantage you and your business.

-The key is to learn how to effectively prioritize.
+The key is to learn how to prioritize effectively.
 I recommend reading Michael Linenberger’s book, The One Minute To-Do List.
 You won’t be sorry you did.

 7. Clean up your desk.

-This goes hand-in-hand with my previous point.
-Personal organization is one of the keys to a happy work environment.
+This goes hand in hand with my previous point.
+Personal organization is one key to a happy work environment.
 The more you can do to keep your work life orderly, the easier it is to simplify your business.

-Here are two main keys for a clean desk: Work on only a single project at a time and find a place to prominently display your goals.
-Keep yourself from getting pulled away from that one project by creating a separate space for other non-active projects.
+Here are two main keys to a clean desk: Work on only a single project at a time and find a place to prominently display your goals.
+Create a separate space for other non-active projects to prevent yourself from getting pulled away from that one project.

 8. Reshape your rules.

-Focus on outcomes and avoid micromanaging your team, but be sure to maintain an open line of communication and understanding.
-The more you listen to your team, the better the entire group will work.
+Focus on outcomes and avoid micromanaging your team, but maintain an open line of communication and understanding.
+The more you listen to your team, the better the group will work.

 9. Hire administrative support.

-There comes a time in every company when you can’t stay productive if you don’t have the right help.
-It can be scary to take this step because administrative assistants can really make or break a company’s image.
+There comes a time in every company when you can’t stay productive without the right help.
+It can be scary to take this step because administrative assistants can make or break a company’s image.

-When you’re ready to hire admin help, be sure to write out a thorough explanation of your expectations and what the job will entail.
+When you’re ready to hire admin help, thoroughly explain your expectations and what the job will entail.
 When you hire someone, it will take time for you both to land on the same wavelength.
 Don’t expect this to happen overnight, but trust that your admin will strive to meet you where you need them to be.
 Communicate often and offer help when it’s needed.

-Simplifying your business may seem like a chore, but it certainly doesn’t have to be.
-Commit to getting your business back on the right track and in no time, you’ll be operating with less stress and more efficiency.
+Simplifying your business may seem like a chore, but it doesn’t have to be.
+Commit to getting your business back on the right track, and in no time, you’ll be operating with less stress and more efficiency.

-Need some help in determining how best to simplify your business?
+Need help determining how best to simplify your business?
 Fill out my contact form for a free one-hour business coaching session with me.
-Let’s talk – no strings attached.
+Let’s talk—no strings attached.

 Coach Dave